 - Record your sighting

-So far we have had several thousand downloads of the app, recording 2,105 amphibians and 156 reptiles from across the country.
-See our interactive map here.
+We have had several thousand downloads of the app across the country recording 100s of amphibians and reptiles.
+See the interactive map here.

 We have used records from the app to plan new projects, evaluate the success of existing ones and highlight gaps in the data.
 We also aim to improve data records for amphibians and reptiles and identify which are the most threatened species.